levidurfee/do-alpha/docs/factory.md

-# Factory
+# doFactory

 Please make sure you first read the [getting started](getting-started.md) doc before trying anything else.

 ## Creating

-The Create Factory simplifies the creation of any action.
+The Create doFactory simplifies the creation of any action.
 It currently only accepts the required parameters for the API to process the request.

 ### Example Usage